cd88/product-page/README.md

 ```
 # Build and export the site, the static files are generated in the out/ folder
 npm run export

+# Github gh-pages export (with required asset prefix) into a subtree named 'gh-pages'
+npm run gh-export
 ```